bloom-housing/bloom/README.md

 ### Local environment variables

 Configuration of each app and service is read from environment variables.
-There is an `.env.template` file `sites/public`, `sites/partners`, and `api` that must be copied to an `.env` at the same level.
+There is an `.env.template` file in `sites/public`, `sites/partners`, and `api` that must be copied to an `.env` at the same level.
 Some keys are secret and are internally available.
 The template files include default values and descriptions of each variable.

 ### VSCode Extensions